hughbarney/femto/docs/flisp.md

 3. Print: the result of the evaluation is returned to the invoker.

-Core functions of the language operate on built-in objects only. *fLisp* is extended with additional functions in order to interact with editor related objects.
+Core functions of the language operate on built-in objects only. *fLisp* can be extended with additional functions.
 With respect to the interpreter, extension functions behave the same as core functions.

 #### Syntax